Pennan

 Pennan (Peenan) is a small village in Aberdeenshire, Scotland, consisting of a small harbour and a single row of homes, including a hotel.
 It is on the north-facing coast and is about one hour's drive from Aberdeen.
 It was formerly known as St Magnus Haven or Auchmedden.

 Etymology

 The name Pennan was recorded in 1587 as Pennand.
-It is possibly derived from the Brittonic element *pen meaning "head, end, promontory" (Welsh pen).
+It is possibly derived from the Pictish element *pen meaning "head, end, promontory" (Welsh pen).